GLOBAL MARKETS-Shares rise on U.S. data, safe-havens fall

 Crude oil also rose, lifted by the strong U.S. housing data, although Brent later pared some of its gains to trade near break-even.

-Brent crude futures were down 2 cents at $108.15 a barrel, in the middle of the $107 to $109 range of the past two weeks.
+Brent crude futures was down 3 cents at $108.14 a barrel, in the middle of the $107 to $109 range of the past two weeks.

 "Solid housing data showing rising home prices pointed to a U.S. economy that continues to rebound, helping boost U.S. crude," said John Kilduff, partner at Again Capital LLC in New York.

-The euro nudged higher against the dollar after recently hitting a four-month low, but the currency remains vulnerable to concern that investors may shun euro zone assets or withdraw money from banks in countries like Spain and Italy.
+The euro nudged higher against the dollar after recently hitting a four-month low, but further gains may prove fleeting given concerns that uninsured depositors could be forced to contribute to a Cyprus-like rescue in future bailouts.

 Political uncertainty in Italy and a diverging economic backdrop with the U.S. should also contain the single currencies' upside, with a bleak outlook in the euro zone starkly contrasting with an improving U.S. landscape.